top of page

 I get it.
 You open up an AI tool, describe your bathroom (or upload a photo), and within seconds you're looking at a render that looks like it belongs in a magazine.

-Can AI really design a bathroom, or do you still need an interior designer?
+We're all asking ourselves the same question: Can AI really design a bathroom, or do you still need an interior designer?

 Here's my honest answer, as someone who designs bathrooms for a living: